- Negatively, to portray the character in a weird or disgusting light for comedic effect.

 - In the sketch show Smack The Pony, during one skit Doon MacKichan is seen in the communal changing room at a swimming pool, mentioning to her friend that she hasn't had a bikini wax in a while.
 She turns around, revealing a whole forest of hair climbing out of her bikini.

 - In the third episode of The Big Bang Theory, Sheldon notes, "Leslie Winkle recently started shaving her legs.
 Now, given that winter is coming, one can only assume that she's signalling sexual availability."

 - Asian/British stand up comic Shazia Mirza explored society's attitude to hairy women in a documentary ''Fuck Off!
 I'm A Hairy Woman!'' by not shaving her bodily hair for several months and then deliberately going into situations where this would be immediately obvious, such as swimming pools and wearing summer clothing.
 She also challenges lads' mags editors about their prejudices. note

-- Singer-songwriter Amanda Palmer doesn't shave her underarms or her legs, her view being that it's natural and there's no real reason to shave.
+- Singer-songwriter Amanda Palmer has said that while she will occasionally shave her legs and underarms, she usually doesn't, her view being that it's natural and there's no real reason to shave.
 Hell, one of her songs, Map of Tasmania, was written entirely about pubic hair.